mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 ## Adaptive Vs. Responsive: The Spectrum Problem

-For my first fully responsive development project I was talked with building the front-end of what would be a large human resources website.
-Being a novice in the craft at the time, I read everything that I could in order to adopt the best possible solution.
+My first fully responsive project was building the front-end of what would be a large human resources website.
+Being a novice in the *responsive* craft at the time, I read everything that I could in order to adopt the best possible solution.
 I researched CSS frameworks, fluid grids, and popular screen resolutions.
 Then I came across a strange term, *adaptive design*.

-After some research it was clear that there was some discrepancy within the development community as to what exactly was the difference between these two terms.
+After some research it was clear that there was some discrepancy within the development community as to what exactly was the difference between the two.
 Ultimately I came to the understanding that *adaptive* design meant a site was to be built for a set predetermined screen resolutions or breakpoints. *Responsive* design, on the other hand, meant the site would cover all possible screen resolutions, with seamless breakpoints.

-The problem I found with that particular project was that I was handed three designs, designed at three breakpoints (1152px, 768px, 480px), but the layouts changed so much that it was clear my *responsive* project was in fact designed to be *adaptive*.
+The problem I found with that particular project was that I was handed three designs, at three breakpoints (1152px, 768px, 480px), but the layouts changed so much that it was clear my *responsive* project was in fact designed to be *adaptive*.
 Ultimately I was left to fill in the middle ground and learned a lot as I struggled to extrapolate the design and make the transition between resolutions appear seamless.

 These days the term *responsive* has become a buzz word.
-The question in scoping conversations is always posed, *"is your site responsive?"* And a response of *yes* from an ecom director or marketing coordinator can mean just about anything from a completely fluid layout to a completely seperate m.dot template.
+The question in scoping conversations is always posed, *"is your site responsive?"* And a response of *yes* from an ecom director or marketing coordinator can mean just about anything from a completely fluid layout to a seperate mobile (m.dot) template.

 From a designer / developer perspective the correct rhetoric would be is your site *adaptive* or is it *responsive*?
 However, does this really cover it?
 Are all sites that are *mobile optimized* sitting within one of these two predefined camps?